torpeyl/EEP1-Assembly-To-Machine-Code/README.md

 # EEP1-Assembly-To-Machine-Code
 Convert Assembly code to machine code for the EEP1 cpu

-Although the code below is written in upper case, the compiler is not case-sensitive
+Although the code below is written in upper case, the compiler is not case-sensitive.
+Any numbers must be entered in hex, and negative signs are not allowed so convert to two's compliment before entering.

 Example code: